 It’s kind of crazy when you think about it.

 Seriously…Who in their right mind would ever allow someone else to control their schedule?

 “Being an employee means that someone else controls your schedule.
 If there’s a regional meeting in Omaha, and you live in Portland, Oregon, guess what?
 You’re traveling to Omaha.
 Your high- schooler will just have to deal with her Dad (or Mom) not being there for her championship basketball tournament.
 You don’t have any control over the situation.
 That’s because employees are generally under their employer’s beckon call.”

 When I asked Steve if I could contribute an article or two on franchising to his website, he enthusiastically said yes-so I did.
 The paragraph above is from one of the franchising articles I wrote for him.

-“Steve,” is Steve Strauss, a well-known small business expert, who owns and operates The Self Employed.Com.
-He’s good people.
-And he knows small business.
+“Steve,” is Steve Strauss, a well-known small business expert, and he’s good people.

 He’s also the best-selling author of the Small Business Bible (along with 16 other books), and is USA TODAY’s small business columnist.

 Steve and I had shared some emails and conversed on Twitter before we actually met in-person at an event in Washington D.C.
 (It’s great getting to know someone online before meeting in person.)
 Anyway…

 If you’re thinking about becoming self-employed in some fashion, you need to follow Steve on the social networks.

 As an example, I can clearly remember sitting in the last class of the day (from about 6th grade on) watching the sterile clock on the wall not move.